-In contrast, non-EU/non-EFTA citizens must apply for either (i) a short-term permit for up to four months/120 days per calendar year, (ii) a short-term permit for up to 12 months based on a limited employment contract (L-Permit), or (iii) a long-term permit that is valid for a period of one year when the permit is granted for the first time.
-Such long-term permit can be prolonged but needs to be renewed annually based on the submission of an unlimited employment contract (B-Permit).
-With certain exceptions, work permits for citizens of non-EU/ non-EFTA countries are subject to a nationwide quota.
+In contrast, non-EU/non-EFTA citizens must apply for either (i) a short-term permit for up to four months in total or for 120 days per calendar year (L-Permit "120 days"), (ii) a short-term permit for up to 12 months based on a limited employment contract (L-Permit; extendable to 24 months), or (iii) a long-term permit that is valid for a period of one year when the permit is granted for the first time.
+Such a longterm permit can be prolonged but needs to be renewed annually based on the submission of an unlimited employment contract (B-Permit).
+With very specific exceptions described below, work permits for citizens of non-EU/non-EFTA countries are subject to a nationwide quota.
 The annual quota is set relatively low, therefore only very few work permits can be issued per year.
 Furthermore, such permits are only granted to highly qualified employees (e.g. senior management personnel, specialists or other qualified personnel).
-In case the person was not assigned from a foreign company to a Swiss affiliate (intra-group transfer), it must be shown that no appropriate candidate throughout Switzerland and EU/EFTA countries can be found (so-called "Inländervorrang").
-Therefore, basically no work permits would be issued for less qualified positions or if suitable employees were available in the Swiss or in the EU's domestic labour markets.
-Hence, the precedence in favour of domestic employees or employees from the EU is not applied to intra-group transfers of highly qualified specialists and executive personnel under the terms and provisions of the General Agreement on Trade in Services ("GATS"), if the employee has worked abroad for the same group of companies for at least one year.
+In case the person was not assigned from a foreign company to a Swiss affiliate (intragroup transfer), it must be shown that no appropriate candidate throughout Switzerland and all EU/EFTA countries could be found (so-called "Inländervorrang").
+Therefore, basically no work permits would be issued for less qualified positions or if suitable employees were available in the Swiss or in the EU/EFTA's domestic labour markets.
+The precedence in favour of domestic employees or employees from the EU/EFTA, however, is not applied to intra-group transfers of highly qualified specialists and executive personnel under the terms and provisions of the General Agreement on Trade in Services ("GATS"), if the employee has worked abroad for the same group of companies for at least one year.
 However, the requirements regarding nationwide quotas and the conditions of work and salary still apply.
-Non-EU/ non-EFTA citizens wishing to start working on a self-employed status may be admitted to work on a self-employed basis pursuant to art.
+Non-EU/non-EFTA citizens wishing to start working on a self-employed status may be admitted to work on a self-employed basis pursuant to art.
 19 AIG if: a) this is in the interest of the economy as a whole; b) the necessary financial and operational requirements are fulfilled; c) they have an adequate and independent source of income; and d) the requirements of arts 20, 23-25 AIG are met.
 According to art.
 20 AIG, third-country nationals are subject to national quotas of permits.
 Art.
 23 AIG addresses the personal qualifications required to be eligible to national quotas (as outlined above, i.e. managers, specialists, other highly qualified personnel, etc.).
 Finally, art.
 24 AIG stipulates that foreign nationals may only be admitted to work if suitable accommodation is available and art.
 25 AIG applies to cross-border commuters.
-Such employees working on a self-employed status in Switzerland must basically submit an application together with a business plan, proof of financial means and a certificate of registration to the competent authority.
+Such employees working on a self-employed status in Switzerland must basically submit an application together with a business plan, proof of business experience and financial means and a certificate of registration to the competent authority.
 The competent authority will review the business plan and assess the relevant market situation.
 The issuance of such permit is at the discretion of the competent authorities.

-Special rules apply to persons holding a work permit from one of the EU/EFTA countries for more than one year being employed by an employer with domicile in the EU/EFTA area.
+Special rules apply to non-EU/non-EFTA citizens holding a work permit from one of the EU/EFTA countries for more than one year being employed by an employer with domicile in the

+EU/EFTA area.
 Such persons can be assigned to Switzerland for up to 90 days per calendar year without meeting the requirements as set forth above.
 However, as for EU/EFTA nationals, a registration procedure is required.
-Hence, employees have to be registered at least eight days before their start of work.
+Hence, employees have to be registered online at least eight days before their start of work.